infobloxopen/infoblox-ansible/ansible_collections/infoblox/nios_modules/README.md

 Dependencies
 ------------

--   Python version 2.7 and above
+-   Python version 2.7 or later

--   Ansible version 2.9.0 or above
+-   Ansible version 2.9.0 or later

--   NIOS 8.2.4 and above
+-   NIOS 8.2.4 or later

 Prerequisites
 -------------

-You need to install the infoblox-client package.
-To install infoblox-client WAPI package, run the following command:
+Install the infoblox-client WAPI package.
+To install, run the following command:

 ```shell
 $ pip install infoblox-client